vmware-samples/cloud-native-storage-self-service-manager/docs/book/features/orphan_snapshots.md

 This is a blocking API that waits for job to be successful or fail.
 Unlike `getjobstatus` API, this will wait for the job to finish before returning the job result response.

+## Known Issues

+### Deletion Failure for Orphan Snapshots of Orphan Volumes
+When attempting to delete an orphan snapshot that belongs to an orphan volume using the DELETE /orphansnapshots API, the operation fails with the error:

+> "Volume with ID xxxx is not registered as a CNS Volume."

+#### Workaround:
+To delete orphan snapshots, use the following APIs instead:

+- DELETE /volumes/{volumeId}/snapshots (to delete all snapshots for a volume)

+- DELETE /volumes/{volumeId}/snapshots/{snapshotId} (to delete a specific snapshot)

+#### 🚀 Planned Improvement: The detection algorithm will be enhanced to handle these scenarios without having to manually invoke the above APIs in future updates.